 In an effort to continue responsible stewardship of public funds and to support meritorious and innovative research, NIH has instituted a policy of Special Council Review (SCR) of applications from well-funded investigators.

-Applications before Council from Program Directors/Principal Investigators (PD/PI) who have more than $1 million in direct costs from active NIH Research Project Grants (RPGs) grants will be subject to additional consideration.
+Applications before Council from Program Directors/Principal Investigators (PD/PI) who have more than $2 million in total costs from active NIH Research Project Grants (RPGs) grants will be subject to additional consideration.
 Council members will receive a list of those PIs and their applications that fall under this requirement.
-It is important to recognize that this is a threshold for special review only: investigators who have research support in excess of $1M in direct costs may continue to receive additional awards as warranted.
+It is important to recognize that this is a threshold for special review only: investigators who have research support in excess of $2M in total costs may continue to receive additional awards as warranted.

 When making funding recommendations, staff and Council members will take into account factors such as: how innovative and distinct the pending project is from the PD/PI’s other grants; the type of research (since costs requirements differ substantially by field); the public health priority of the research; and how the absence of an award impacts other collaborative or translational research efforts.